Migrate to Warp from VS Code terminal Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp's built-in code editor. This page walks through reconfiguring your terminal settings for either path. ## What Warp can he

 -

-In Warp, open a new tab and switch to Agent Mode with
+In the Warp app, open a new tab and switch to Agent Mode with

 ⌘+I(macOS) orCtrl+I(Linux/Windows). -